Sig Engineering - Part 1 - Solana's Gossip Protocol

 }

-When inserting a CrdsValue, if an entry with the same corresponding label exists (i.e., a duplicate), we keep the value with the largest wallclock time (the newest value).
+When inserting data into the table, if the key already exists in the map, we keep the value with the largest wallclock time (i.e., we keep the 'newest' value).

-The CrdsVersionedValue structure contains the CrdsValue inserted along with other related information including its hash, timestamps, and more.
+The GossipVersionedData structure contains the SignedGossipData inserted along with other related information including its hash, timestamps, and more.

 value_hash: Hash,